equinor/Project-ProjectSchedule/Consumer Requirements {CONSUMER}.md

 May aggregate, store result, combine result with map hub query to get geo-graphical location, will be stored in local database for full data object

-**Do you need access to older versions of the data?**
+**For data that can be modified, do you need access to older versions of the data?**

+*[Do you need access to older versions of data objects to see possible changes, or is it sufficient to just see the latest entry]*

 No from both scenarios

 ## Communication

-**How will you query the specified operations in terms of frequency and expected request / response size?**
+**How will you query the specified operations in terms of 1) frequency and 2) expected request / response size?**

+*[Please specify for every operation and mode of querying]*

 * Query every 5 minutes or even every minute
 * Fetch the full dataset